 Wine quality depends on so many factors that you could spend a lifetime studying all of them.
 But even wine newbies are familiar with one of them: age.
-It is common knowledge that a dusty bottle that spent decades in a dark cellar is better than one coming right off the store shelf.
+It is common knowledge that a dusty bottle spent decades in a dark cellar is better than one coming right off the store shelf.
 Is that a fact, though?
 Is it true that bottles of wine get better with age?

 Wine gets better with age because chemical reactions slowly change its flavor profile.
 Its tannins become less aggressive, resulting in a smoother and less bitter experience.
 Also, the wine’s primary flavors get less dominant, and entirely new aromas are created.
 In summary, the wine becomes more elegant and thus more enjoyable.